As we approach the end of 2020, there are almost 8 billion people on planet earth.

 Still, it’s a good NGO case study and useful source of information to keep you up to date with global justice issues.

-The World Bank uses the following eight core indicators to measure how developed a country is in terms of education:
+The World Bank uses several indicators to measure how developed a country is in terms of education:

 The net enrolment rate for pre-primary